UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 ## Macrostrat geologic exploration interface

-Once maps are ingested into Macrostrat, they become part of a user-facing, web-available cyberinfrastructure designed for exploration and analysis.
-This system is widely used by geologists and the public for rapid exploration of geologic information in a rich user interface.
-As part of CriticalMAAS, we have been working to extend this interface with more capabilities for exploration of the geologic data contained in our database (see
+Once maps are ingested into Macrostrat, they become part of a user-facing, web-available cyberinfrastructure designed for data distribution and analysis.
+This system is currently widely used by geologists and the public for rapid exploration of geologic information in rich web and mobile user interfaces.
+As part of CriticalMAAS, we have been working to extend our interfaces with additional capabilities for exploration of the geologic data contained in Macrostrat (see
 [the Macrostrat development website](https://dev2.macrostrat.org)).
 These capabilities will soon be extended to support feedback on geological entities within the system [@sec:feedback].

-Key capabilities such as single-map views and paleogeographic reconstructions that were discussed in the **Milestone 2** report continue to be developed.
+Key capabilities, such as single-map views and paleogeographic reconstructions that were discussed in the **Milestone 2** report, continue to be developed.
 One small but important addition is hooks to Jataware's raster storage system, allowing georeferenced Cloud-Optimized GeoTIFF maps to be displayed alongside their vector equivalents in the Macrostrat web interface